holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 - Able to be form a base infrastructure layer for both wasm and networking
 - Able to leverage the Rust compiler as much as possible to avoid bugs and help refactors

+There are some additional goals of this crate that I'd like to make explicit that informed some of the code design choices.

+- Canonical representations of bytes of data should be enforced as canonical by the compiler at the type level
+- For two systems sharing bytes and a shared type crate on the same version, round tripping bytes should be guaranteed safe by the compiler
+- The design of `SerializedBytes` should be such that end-user-happ-devs should not need to be aware of it for BAU tasks
+- Internal dependencies (e.g. serde messagepack handling) of this crate should not bleed into downstream concerns due to macros or whatever
+- Everything internal to serialization should be upgradeable and refactorable without any external interface changes for consumers

 ## How

 The usage is very simple.
 Most of this README is dedicated to discussing design